allenai/allennlp/tutorials/how_to/elmo.md

 ## Using ELMo as a PyTorch `Module`

-If you need to include ELMo at multiple layers in a task model or you have other advanced use cases, you will need to create ELMo vectors programatically.
-This is easily done with the `allennlp.modules.elmo.Elmo` class [(API doc)](https://github.com/allenai/allennlp/blob/master/allennlp/modules/elmo.py#L27), which provides a mechanism to compute the weighted ELMo representations (Equation (1) in the paper).
+If you need to include ELMo at multiple layers in a task model or you have other advanced use cases, you will need to create ELMo vectors programatically using the `allennlp.modules.elmo.Elmo` class [(API doc)](https://github.com/allenai/allennlp/blob/master/allennlp/modules/elmo.py#L27).
+This class provides a mechanism to compute the weighted ELMo representations (Equation (1) in the paper) as a PyTorch tensor.
+The weighted average can be learned as part of a larger model and typically works best for using ELMo to improving performance on a particular task.

 This is a `torch.nn.Module` subclass that computes any number of ELMo representations and introduces trainable scalar weights for each.